Gentner Drummond defeats John O'Connor in GOP attorney general's race

 Drummond held around a 6,000-vote lead over O’Connor’s in nearly complete election results late Tuesday.

-Gov. Kevin Stitt on July 23 appointed Tulsa attorney O’Connor to serve the remainder of Mike Hunter’s term as attorney general.
-Hunter, a Republican, resigned.
+Last July, Gov. Kevin Stitt appointed Tulsa attorney O’Connor to serve the remainder of Mike Hunter’s term as attorney general after Hunter resigned.

 “I was running against the governor and his appointee,” Drummond said from his watch party in Tulsa.
 “I think what tonight’s vote illustrates is that a majority of people want transparency and accountability.